The Glass Ceiling: When to Upgrade to a Grand Piano

 An SUV is a reliable, high-quality tool.
 It can go fast and get the job done.
 But no one expects an SUV to compete with a sleek, low-profile race car on a professional track.
 To develop the reflexes and precision of a competitive driver, you eventually need a machine designed for that specific level of performance.

 For those just starting out or playing purely for enjoyment without needing advanced technical experience, an upright is a wonderful choice.
-However, for intermediate to advanced musicians ready to break through that ceiling, a grand piano becomes the priority.
+However, for intermediate- to advanced-level musicians ready to break through that ceiling, a good-quality grand piano should be the priority.

-There are three pillars that a grand piano provides: control, power, and nuance.
+Three strengths that a grand piano offers are: control, power, and nuance.

 Gravity is on Your Side

-The most significant difference lies in the "action" (the internal machinery).
+The most significant difference lies in the "action" (the internal mechanisms).

-In an upright piano, the hammers sit vertically and move horizontally.
-In a grand piano, the hammers lie horizontally and move up and down, so gravity is on their side.
+In an upright piano, the hammers sit vertically and move forward and back (as seen in the second photo).
+In a grand piano, the hammers lie horizontally and move up and down, so gravity is on their side (as seen in the first photo).

-Because grand hammers are horizontal, they use gravity to return to their original position instantly.
+Because grand hammers are relatively horizontal, they use gravity to return to their original position more quickly.
 When gravity does the work, you get:

-Faster Repetition: The hammers reset and are ready to strike again almost instantly, allowing for rapid-fire notes that an upright simply cannot catch.
+Faster Repetition: The hammers reset and are ready to strike again quickly and efficiently, allowing for rapid-fire notes that an upright typically cannot catch.

 Greater Control: You can execute much finer gradations of touch, especially at high speeds.